lmorg/murex/docs/tour.md

-In practical terms, functions and methods are executed in exactly the same way however some builtins might behave differently depending on whether values are passed via STDIN or as parameters.
+In practical terms, functions and methods are executed in exactly the same way however some builtins might behave differently depending on whether values are passed via stdin or as parameters.
 Thus you will often find references to functions and methods, and sometimes for the same command, within these documents.